Santa Monica Traumatic Amputation Attorneys

 Contacting Our Santa Monica Injury Attorneys

 The attorneys at McGee, Lerer & Associates have handled serious amputation cases in the past with favorable results.
 We understand the emotional, physical, and financial hardship that can ensue after this type of injury.
-If your amputation was the result of someone else's negligent, careless, or wrongful actions, we invite you to contact the Santa Monica personal injury lawyers at our firm to discuss your case and to see how we could help you.
+If your amputation was the result of someone else's negligent, careless, or wrongful actions, we invite you to contact the Santa Monica personal injury lawyers at our firm.